prthgajera30/Ecom-Application-main/README.md

 1. Enables Corepack and makes sure pnpm 9.12.3 is available
 2. Installs every workspace dependency (`pnpm install --recursive`)
 3. Creates `.env`, `apps/api/.env`, and `apps/web/.env` from their `.example` templates if they do not exist
-4. Spins up PostgreSQL and MongoDB via `docker compose up -d db mongo`
+4. Spins up PostgreSQL and MongoDB via `docker compose up -d db mongo` (if Docker is available; otherwise it reminds you to start your own services)
-5. Waits for PostgreSQL to pass health checks (`scripts/db-wait.{sh,ps1}`)
+5. Waits for PostgreSQL to pass health checks (`scripts/db-wait.{sh,ps1}`) or confirms the TCP port is open when you are running a local database
 6. Generates Prisma clients across the workspace (`pnpm -r --if-present prisma:generate`)
 7. Applies database migrations for the API (`pnpm --filter @apps/api prisma:migrate`)
 8. Seeds demo data the first time only, then writes `.first-run-done` to skip future seeds